llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 which is built on `Rewrite`, and `-fopenacc-ast-print`, which is built on `-ast-print`.
 Each takes any of the following values:

-* `acc`: OpenACC constructs are printed and the OpenMP constructs to which they were translated are ignored.
+* `acc`: OpenACC directives are printed and the OpenMP directives to which they were translated are ignored.
 Thus, this value is likely not helpful to users but can be helpful to developers for debugging the Clacc implementation.
 That is, `-fopenacc-print=acc` merely prints the original source without modification, and `-fopenacc-ast-print=acc` is a more convenient form of `-Xclang -ast-print -fsyntax-only -fopenacc`.
-* `omp`: OpenMP constructs are printed, and the OpenACC constructs from which they were translated are ignored.
+* `omp`: OpenMP directives are printed, and the OpenACC directives from which they were translated are ignored.
-* `acc-omp`: OpenACC constructs are printed and the OpenMP constructs to which they were translated are printed in neighboring comments.
+* `acc-omp`: OpenACC directives are printed and the OpenMP directives to which they were translated are printed in neighboring comments.
-* `omp-acc`: OpenMP constructs are printed and the OpenACC constructs from which they were translated are printed in neighboring comments.
+* `omp-acc`: OpenMP directives printed and the OpenACC directives from which they were translated are printed in neighboring comments.

 In the last two cases, Clacc will avoid duplicating the code block associated with a directive if that code block prints identically in both the OpenACC and OpenMP versions.
-The output then looks similar to the code passage in the previous example.
+The output then looks similar to the code passages in the examples in the `TransformACCToOMP` section.

 Originally, Clacc only supported the functionality of `-fopenacc-ast-print` (but under a different name).
 Because it's